-Enhanced problem solving abilities
+Enhanced problem-solving abilities

-Due to having a more cognitive brain, bilingual/multilingual people are more adept at looking at a problem from a broader perspective.
+Because of having a more cognitive brain, bilingual/multilingual people are more adept at looking at a problem from a broader perspective.

-This has a lot to do with the brain being used to switching between two languages, with each requiring a different approach.
+This has a lot to do with the brain being used to switching between two languages, each requiring a different approach.